KateBu/bot-1.3/README.md

 <p> Telegram bot works properly and supports any types of messages (with or without attachments).  </p>
 <p> VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio, video attachments.
 If there is an attachment the VK bot cannot process, the attachment will be ignored.   </p>

+## Project structure description

+<p> The project is devided into three parts: add (Main module), src (see the structure of this part below), test (contains unit tests). </p>

+### Src structure

+<p> src part contains the following folders: </p>

+- API
+- Config
+- Environment
+- Exceptions
+- Logic
+- Services

+#### API
+<p> API folder contains modules Bot (runBot and nextLoop functions), Messages (contains parseFailMessage) and Wrapper (exports getPureMessageList and sendM functions) </p>

+<p> The <b> Telegram </b> folder contains module Cleaners (exports telByteStringToPureMessageList function and contains functions for decoding json data Telegram server sends into list of PureMessages), there are some functions for decoding in Cleaners folder.
+Module Data contains some specific data for connecting to Telegram server and some functions for building Telegram requests.
+You can find specific JSON structs and FromJSON ToJSON instances in Structs folder. </p>

+<p> to be continued ... </p>

 ## What the bot can do

 <p> The bot can get a message from user (any kinds of messages) and then send the message back to user several times.
 If user sends "/help" command, bot sends user some information about itself.
 If user sends "/repeat" command, bot sends user an inline keyboard, so user can choose the number of repetitions.</p>